JLKP001/cra-template-electron/cra-template-electron-python-fastapi/template/README.md

 Package and build a ready for distribution application for Windows.
 This template uses [electron-builder](https://www.electron.build/) for packaging and by default outputs a NSIS installer for Windows.

 Note that FastAPI and Uvicorn are also packaged up within the installer.
+It is highly recommended to perform the build within a project virtual environment to minimise build size.

 _Remember to change the author, description, build.appId and build.productName in `package.json` before creating a distributable_